motet-a/libforks/README.md

 libforks_Result libforks_kill_all(libforks_ServerConn conn, int signal);
 ```

-Sends the given signal to all the running children (except the caller).
+Sends the given signal to any running children (except the caller).

 -----